|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 13: Hike to Wadi Habib

 Jebel Akhdar translates to "Green Mountains" and is one of the most scenic areas in Oman.
 This morning we hike (2-3 hours) to Wadi Habib and we see the lovely terraced plantations, old mud homes, fruit plantations and rose gardens, rose water production is a cottage industry in this area.
-After a picnic lunch, we return to our hotel where the remainder of the day is free for you to explore on your own.
+After a picnic lunch, we visit Birkat Al Mauz village before making our way to Nizwa, located in a palm tree oasis, high in the mountains.

 Day 14: Nizwa Fort, Souk, Bahla, Jarbin Castle

-This morning we drive to Nizwa, located in a palm tree oasis, high in the mountains.
-We take a walking tour of the town and visit Nizwa Fort, built in the 17th century and climb the tower to enjoy the spectacular views of the surrounding mountains.
+This morning we take a walking tour of the town and Nizwa Fort, built in the 17th century and climb the tower to enjoy the spectacular views of the surrounding mountains.
 We also visit the town's souk (market) where you can look for the silver khanjars - a curved Omani dagger that is an important symbol of manhood and wealth.

 Day 15: Wadi Ghul - the Grand Canyon of Arabia